 Simply swap water for bone broth and you’ll add protein, collagen and electrolytes to your rice or grain dishes.
 Not to mention a delicious savoury taste.

 Bone broth also works great to thicken up your salad dressings.
 My personal favourite is this lemon tahini bone broth dressing.

 Health Benefits of Bone Broth

-By consuming bone broth, you get collagen protein in its whole food form, along with electrolytes and amino acids we lack in our western diet.
+By consuming bone broth, you get collagen protein in its whole food form, along with electrolytes and amino acids like gylcine, glucosamine and chondroitin that we lack in our western diet.